shivannis/xandr-docs-public/xandr-docs/articles/monetize/frequency-and-recency-examples.md

 ---
-title : Monetize - Frequency and Recency Examples description : The article shows examples of frequency and recency where you can combine frequency and recency settings to provide an ideal user experience and minimize overexposure. ms.date: 10/28/2023
+title : Microsoft Monetize - Frequency and Recency Examples description : The article shows examples of frequency and recency where you can combine frequency and recency settings to provide an ideal user experience and minimize overexposure. ms.date: 10/28/2023
 ---

-# Monetize - Frequency and recency examples
+# Microsoft Monetize - Frequency and recency examples

 There may be instances where you want to combine frequency and recency settings to provide an ideal user experience and minimize overexposure.